Paulsh3rin/Project1202/README.md

 * I am now confident to load data to MySql workbench, Clean the data by dealing with NULL and Duplicate data, Transform data using JOIN function to merge two table and create a view if necessary.
 * I am now better at using Github to code and document my work effectively.
 Markdown Cheatsheet helped me in the process.
 * Every tasks had its challenges but one among them was I was not able to load the scraped data into MySql workbench eventhough it was in csv format, but later I found out it has to be in .csv(comma delimeted) format to be uploaded.
+* Another issue that I faced, while I was trying to find the aggresssive player, the "Totalcards" returned a big number which I felt isn't right.
+The reason for it was the raws had duplicate values and it all counted.
+I solved it by removing those duplicates.